 How to nail the timing of the lyrics to match the sound?

-Wondering how to make subtitles for a video that where the time-codes match with the music?
+Wondering how to make subtitles for a video where the time-codes match with the music?
 We recommend using Clipchamp’s auto-generated captions tool on our iOS app.

 One hack is to use our free to use auto-generated captions tool means the lyrics will appear on the screen exactly in time with the background music.
 You can easily create a professional-looking lyric video on the go and upload music files directly from your phone using Clipchamp’s iOS app.